 ( powder K3Fe(CN)6), red prussiate, potassium hexacyanoferrate

 potassium ferric cyanide, ruby red, monoclinic crystals, heat decomposes

 then melts, r.d.
 1.89, case-hardening agent, forms good

 crystals, used in redox experiments, Prussian blue dye, chemical analysis

 uses characteristic colour reactions, heating with concentrated

-sulfuric acid forms carbon monoxide gas, (in dyeing, etching blueprint paper, fertilizer).
+sulfuric acid forms carbon monoxide gas, (in dyeing, etching blueprint

-concentrated ammonia solution may explode.
+Potassium ferricyanide with concentrated ammonia solution may explode.

 Potassium ferrocyanide, K4Fe(CN)6.3H2O,

 potassium hexacyanoferrate (II)-3-water, coordination compound, yellow